Memorable Albert

 too much on the future."

-thing is to not stop questioning.
-Curiosity has its own reason
+thing is not to stop questioning; curiosity has its own reason

-the mysteries of eternity; of life; of the marvelous structure
+the mysteries of eternity, of life, of the marvelous structure

 important endeavor is the striving for morality in our actions.